i-shamukov/shmdos64/README.md

 This is operating system kernel project

 ## Why is this needed?
-Nothing.
 This project is my hobby.
 In this project I am implementing some of my ideas for basic concepts of OS kernel and working with hardware.

 ## Which of interesting things has been implemented now
 - fully 64-bit kernel (x86-64)